vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 #### Attention!

- If you take one thing away from this article then it should be the following: Don’t be lazy and only define the most barebones factory possible in order to be valid by default—valid in the sense of Active Record validations for example.
+ If you take one thing away from this article then it should be the following: Only define the most barebones factory possible in order to be valid by default—valid in the sense of Active Record validations for example.
 Factory Girl will call **save!** on instances.
 That means validations are always run.
 If any of them fail, **ActiveRecord::RecordInvalid** gets raised.
-Defining only the bare minimum gives you more flexibility if your data changes and will reduce the chances of duplication and breaking tests—since coupling is reduced to the core.
+Defining only the bare minimum gives you more flexibility if your data changes and will reduce the chances of breaking tests and duplication—since coupling is reduced to the core.
+Don’t be lazy when you compose your factories—it will pay off big time!

-If you think this sounds hard to manage, you’ll most likely be glad to hear that there is a handy solution in place to segregate objects and their attributes via **Traits**.
-Its a great strategy to complement your barebones factories and keeps them DRY at the same time.
+If you think this sounds hard to manage, you’ll most likely be glad to hear that there is a handy solution to segregate objects and their attributes via **Traits**.
+They are a great strategy to complement your barebones factories and keep them DRY at the same time.
 My second article will focus quite a bit on this very rad feature of Factory Girl.